 Please consult the website for the International Board of Lactation Consultant Examiners (IBLCE website) for definitive information.

-The 10280NAT Certificate IV in Breastfeeding Education is accepted for the new additional requirement of 5 hours of education in communication skills.
+The 10998NAT Certificate IV in Breastfeeding Education is accepted for the new additional requirement of 5 hours of education in communication skills.

 ABA is an IBLCE Recognised Breastfeeding Support Counsellor Organisation.
 This means that an ABA breastfeeding counsellor can count the hours they provide counselling towards the 1000 hours of clinical support.
 These hours must be accrued during the 5 years before sitting the exam.

-From the beginning of 2022*, these hours will be counted on an hour per hour basis through the following counselling situations:
+From 2022 these hours are counted on an hour per hour basis through the following counselling situations: